Doctor of Theology

 Knowledge

-• mastery of a substantial body of knowledge at the frontier of knowledge in the research area
+• mastery of a substantial body of material at the frontier of knowledge in the research area;

 Skills

-Expert and specialised cognitive, creative, and technical skills in the field of research, so that they are able independently and authoritatively to:
+Graduates will have expert and specialised cognitive, creative, and technical skills in the research area, so that they are able independently and authoritatively to:

 Applications of Knowledge and Skills

-As a practitioner or learner in relation to the inter-dependent building up of the church and good of the wider community, ongoing capacity to:
+As a practitioner or learner in relation to the inter-dependent building up of the church and good of the wider community, graduates will have the ongoing capacity to:

 Graduate Attributes

-• Adopt and practise responsible values and attitudes as members of academic, professional and social communities, based in part on their experience as Sydney College of Divinity research candidates
+• Adopt and practise responsible values and attitudes as members of academic, professional, and social communities, based in part on their experience as University College research candidates;

 Applications for candidature are made directly to the Sydney College of Divinity.
 Applications can be submitted online and are accepted throughout the year.

-From 1 January 2021, higher education domestic and onshore international students commencing study in 2021 will need a Unique Student Identifier (USI)
+From January 2021 higher education domestic and onshore international students commencing study will need a Unique Student Identifier (USI)

 • to be eligible for FEE-HELP (domestic students only)